Living A Life-By-Design

-I repeatedly witnessed the therapeutic effects of forests on my family.
-As soon as we entered the woods, my kids became calmer.
-They walked for long stretches with few complaints or arguments (even when it inevitably rained!).
+I repeatedly witness the therapeutic effects of forests on my family.
+As soon as we enter the woods, my kids became calmer.
+They walk for long stretches with few complaints or arguments (even when it inevitably rained!).
 They loved it.

 These moments stand out like little magical interludes that have become our best adventures.